Options that work with your lifestyle and your location

 |Mix of students||Each of our enrollment options offer flexibility and features that appeal to a wide mix of students.
 Your classmates may include:|

-Full-time students take four classes each semester for 14 credits.
+Full-time students take four courses each semester for 14 credits.
 Classes meet Monday through Friday between 9 am and 4 pm.
 Full-time students typically complete the degree in three years.

 For added flexibility, students in our full-time and part-time weekday enrollment options have the ability to move freely between full-time and part-time enrollment at each semester break.
-Upper-level students are able to enroll in courses during the day, evening, and weekend.
+Upper-level students are able to enroll in courses during the day and evening.

-Part-time students can choose from day and evening weekday classes or attend our part-time weekend program.
+Part-time students can choose from day and evening weekday classes.
 Most part-time students complete the degree in four years.

-A lower-residency enrollment option that builds on our experience offering the HYBRID J.D., but with the same in-person requirement of a traditional part-time enrollment.
-Come to campus only twice per semester and spend the rest of the time doing your coursework online.
-Our Executive J.D. features weekend workshops designed to develop emerging workplace skills through in-depth case studies of how lawyers have used legal training to creatively address complex socioeconomic, public policy, and justice system problems.
-You’ll earn your degree in four years, and you’ll be eligible to sit for the bar exam in every state—including New York.
+A lower-residency enrollment option that builds on our experience offering the pioneering HYBRID J.D..
+Come to campus twice per semester, or less, and spend the rest of the time doing your coursework online.
+Our case study workshops are designed to develop emerging workplace skills through in-depth explorations of how lawyers have used legal training to creatively address complex socioeconomic, public policy, and justice system problems.
+You’ll earn your degree in four years or less, and you’ll be eligible to sit for the bar exam in every state—including New York.

 What to expect

-- Spend an average of 2 to 3 hours per credit studying outside of class.
+- Spend an average of 2 to 3 hours weekly per credit studying outside of class.

-- A total of 83 credits are required for graduation.
-All students must complete their degree within six years of initial enrollment.
+- A total of 86 credits are required for graduation.
+All students must complete their degree within seven years of initial enrollment.

 - Mitchell Hamline does not limit the number of hours a student may work.
 However, due to the significant demands of law school, Mitchell Hamline faculty caution full-time law students against working outside of the law school more than 20 hours a week during the academic year.
 If you plan to work more than 20 hours a week, you should consider attending Mitchell Hamline part time.